ayushgupta704/Finance-App/README.md

 # Finance App

-A full-stack finance tracking application built with FastAPI and React.
+A finance tracking application built with FastAPI and React.
 This application allows users to track their income and expenses with a clean and intuitive interface.

 ## 🚀 Features